fikovnik/OOPSLA19-artifact/README.md

 ### Checking the results

-Following are the some of the results to be checked.
+Following are some of the results to be checked.

 1. All the `*-problems.csv` files should be empty as weel as `_analysis_/implicits-exceptions.csv`:

     ``` sh
     wc -l corpora/1-example/*-problems.csv corpora/1-example/_analysis_/implicits-exceptions.csv
+    ```

+    should output:

         1 implicit-callsites-problems.csv
         1 implicit-conversions-problems.csv
         1 implicit-declarations-problems.csv
         1 implicit-parameters-problems.csv
         1 _analysis_/implicits-exceptions.csv
-    ```

     Note: